What is your relationship with food?

 • Are you constantly challenged by figuring out the "right" things to eat?

-• Do you feel shame about some of the choices you make, feeling regretful after eating?
+• Do you feel shame with some of the choices you make, feeling regretful after eating?

 • Do you use food to numb your feelings, eating the whole bag of cookies before you've even tasted one?